Wattie Buchan: Feuds with other musicians

 Buchan has been known for openly disliking former Dead Kennedys member Jello Biafra.
-The Exploited's song "USA" is about Jello Biafra.
 On the album Live at the White House, he introduces the song with an insult to Biafra and claims that he slept with his wife.
 On the same album, he dedicates the song "Wankers" to the artist Pushead, who claimed that he was neither paid nor credited for his work with the band, and the song "Daily News" to Maximumrocknroll.
 When asked in a documentary why he disliked Biafra, Buchan said that he could not remember.
 In May 2016, Buchan also criticised Slayer for refusing to allow the Exploited to appear on stage with them after the Exploited had allowed Slayer to cover [collaborating with Ice-T] three of their songs for the Judgment Night soundtrack for only a small payment.
 Buchan was asked which bands he liked after he criticised several other acts appearing at Amnesia Rockfest.
 Buchan responded by mentioning Charged GBH, Carcass, No Fun at All, Skinny Puppy, and Ministry.
 He also said of Slayer: "Slayer's okay.
 I mean, only some of their stuff is okay.
 I'll restrain myself from saying anything more about them."
 Buchan said about Real McKenzies: "I don't feel any special political bond with them – my brother, the drummer of the band, is a lot more conscious of Scottish politics.
 However, I've played with them a few times; they're total alcoholics.
 Good people: their gigs are always excitin'."